 In March 1881, while pursuing a group of cowboys who had robbed a stagecoach, Wyatt struck a deal with local rancher Ike Clanton, who had ties to the cowboys.
 Clanton soon turned against him, however, and began threatening the Earp brothers.
 The feud escalated, and on October 26, 1881, it finally exploded into violence in a gunfight at the OK Corral in Tombstone.

 Ike Clanton filed murder charges against the Earp brothers and Holliday, but a judge cleared them in late November.
 In December, Virgil was shot and seriously wounded by unknown attackers; the following March, Morgan was killed when unknown gunmen attacked him and Wyatt at a Tombstone saloon.
 On a hunt for the culprits, Wyatt and his gang killed several suspects, then decided to leave town to avoid prosecution.

-Wyatt Earp’s Post-Tombstone Life and Legend
+Later Life and Legend

 After leaving Tombstone, Wyatt Earp moved around the West, eventually settling in California with Josephine Marcus, with whom he would spend the next 40 years.
-Over the years, he made a living by gambling, saloon-keeping, mining and real estate speculation.
+Over the years, he made an itinerant living by gambling, saloon-keeping, mining and real estate speculation.

 The first major Earp biography, “Wyatt Earp, Frontier Marshal” by Stuart N. Lake, was published in 1931 and became a bestseller, establishing Earp as a folk hero among millions of Americans searching for inspiration and excitement during the hard times of the Great Depression.